You are writing your first Common Lisp program (welcome!) and you want to declare variables. What are your options?

 ;; => ERROR: the variable A is unbound

 âunboundâ means the variable is bound to nothing, not even to NIL.
-It doesnât exist.
+Its symbol may exist, but it isnât associated to anything.

-Outside of the scope formed by the let
+Just after the scope formed by the let

 , the variables a